deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 ## <a name="singletocluster">How to prepare data on a single machine for use on a cluster: saving DataSets</a>

 Another possible workflow is to start with the data pipeline on a single machine, and export the DataSet or MultiDataSet objects for use on the cluster.
-This workflow clearly isn't as scalable as preparing data on a cluster (you are using just one machine to prepare data) but it can be an easier option in some cases, especially when you have an existing data pipeline.
+This workflow clearly isn't as scalable as preparing data on a cluster (you are using just one machine to prepare data) but it can be an easy option in some cases, especially when you have an existing data pipeline.

-This section assumes you have an existing ```DataSetIterator``` or ```MultiDataSetIterator```.
+This section assumes you have an existing ```DataSetIterator``` or ```MultiDataSetIterator``` used for single-machine training.
 There are many different ways to create one, which is outside of the scope of this guide.

 **Step 1: Save the DataSets or MultiDataSets**